fluxninja/aperture/docs/content/concepts/integrations/flow-control/control-point.md

 :::note

-Control Point definition doesn't care about which particular entity (like a pod) is handling particular Flow.
+Control Point definition doesn't care about which particular entity (like a pod) is handling particular flow.
 A single Control Point covers _all_ the entities belonging to the same service.

 :::